electricjones/electricjones.github.io/_posts/2024-05-22-call-me-suzaku-1.md

 - A closer look at how anime fans incorporate story elements into their personal identities.
 - The performative aspect of fandom, from cosplay to online interactions.
 - Reflections on how these findings could apply beyond anime fandom, to other communities and contexts.
 {: .article_paragraph }

+## Footnotes
+<a name="footnotes"></a>
+**Wertsch, James V.**
+{: .article_paragraph }

+- 2000 Narratives as Cultural Tools in Sociocultural Analysis: Official History in Soviet and PostSoviet Russia.
+Ethos 28(4): 511–533.
+- 2008 The Narrative Organization of Collective Memory.
+Ethos 36(1): 120–135.
+{: .article_paragraph }

+**Linde, Charlotte**
+{: .article_paragraph }

+- 2000 The Acquisition of a Speaker by a Story: How History Becomes Memory and Identity.
+Ethos 28(4): 608–632.
+- 2003 Narrative in Institutions.
+In Handbook of Discourse Analysis.
+1st edition.
+D. Schiffrin, D. Tannen, and H. Hamilton, ed.
+Blackwell Publishing Ltd.
+{: .article_paragraph }
 <br />